ACG Parnell College: Curriculum

 ACG Parnell College offers Cambridge Assessment International Education (CAIE) for Year 11-13.
 From 2019, due to the merge with ACG Senior College, ACG Parnell College also offered the International Baccalaureate Diploma Programme (IBDP).
-The International Baccalaureate Diploma Programme (IBDP) was no longer available from 2022 and the school's last IB cohort (Year 13) will be graduating in December 2023.
+The International Baccalaureate Diploma Programme (IBDP) was no longer available from 2022 and the school's last IB cohort (Year 13) graduated in December 2023.

-Advanced Maths is available for Years 9 and 10.
+Advanced Maths is available for Years 8, 9, and 10.
 Advanced Science is available for Year 10.
 Students taking Advanced Maths and Science in Year 10 will sit the Cambridge IGCSE Exams in November (IGCSE Exams are normally taken in Year 11).

 All Year 5 students learn Spanish and all Year 6 students learn French, or to have extra English support.
 From Year 7, students can choose to take either Spanish or Chinese (Mandarin).
 Language is compulsory up to and including Year 10.

 Demographics

 Last visited by Education Review Office (ERO) on 29 November 2019.

-The current school roll is around 1450 with students in Years 1 to 13, with a maximum of 28 students in each class.
+The current school roll is 1878 with students in Years 1 to 13, with a maximum of 28 students in each class.
 There are approximately 45% girls and 55% boys at the school.
-The ethnic composition was 21% New Zealand European, 30% Chinese, 8% Indian and 41% other ethnic groups (the prioritised ethnicity method has been used to handle people with multiple ethnicities).
+The ethnic composition was 13% New Zealand European, 70% Asian and 17% other ethnic groups (the prioritised ethnicity method has been used to handle people with multiple ethnicities).